paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-008-travel-and-transportation-allowances.md

 **(f) Attendance at Memorial Ceremonies and Services.—** A family member or member of the uniformed services who attends a deceased member’s repatriation, burial, or memorial ceremony or service may be provided travel and transportation allowances to the extent provided in regulations prescribed under [section 464 of this title](./chapter-008-travel-and-transportation-allowances.md#section-464).

-**(g) Reimbursement for Travel in Connection With Leave Cancelled Due to Contingency Operations.—** A member may be reimbursed as specified in regulations prescribed under [section 464 of this title](./chapter-008-travel-and-transportation-allowances.md#section-464) for travel and related expenses incurred by the member as a result of the cancellation of previously approved leave when the leave is cancelled in conjunction with the member’s participation in a contingency operation and the cancellation occurs within 48 hours of the time the leave would have commenced.
-The settlement for reimbursement under this subsection is final and conclusive.

 ### Statutory Notes

 #### Amendments
+2016—Subsec. (g).
+Pub.
+L. 114–328 struck out subsec. (g).
+Text read as follows: “A member may be reimbursed as specified in regulations prescribed under [section 464 of this title](./chapter-008-travel-and-transportation-allowances.md#section-464) for travel and related expenses incurred by the member as a result of the cancellation of previously approved leave when the leave is cancelled in conjunction with the member’s participation in a contingency operation and the cancellation occurs within 48 hours of the time the leave would have commenced.
+The settlement for reimbursement under this subsection is final and conclusive.”

 2013—Subsec. (c)(3).
 Pub.
 L. 113–66, § 621(h), substituted “(including household goods in temporary storage, but excluding packing and crating)” for “(including packing, crating, and household goods in temporary storage)”.

 Subsec. (g).
 Pub.
 L. 113–66, § 621(c)(1), added subsec. (g).